-Editing and creation of digital animations is the focus of this course which covers the objectives for the Adobe Certified Expert (ACE) exam for Adobe Flash.
-Topics include drawing, tweening, and basic ActionScript.
-Students will complete a major project.
+Editing and creation of digital animations is the focus of this course which covers the objectives for the Adobe Certified a major project.
 Assignments require additional time outside the classroom.

 Prerequisites: IDM121 and MTH095 or higher

 IDM204 Digital Video Production